neuro4ml/neuro4ml.github.io/Week_4/2-Rate-based_models.md

 ```

 But this means that $\lambda$ is an eigenvalue of $\bold{C}$ and $\bold{w}$ is an eigenvector.
 This is exactly the definition of $\bold{w}$ being a **principal component**.
-In fact, you can show that Oja’s rule will always converge to the first principal component, but that analysis is more complicated.
-Because we get this fixed point of $\bold{w}$, we know that $\bold{w}$ doesn’t grow without bounds, and we can actually show a bit more than that by computing the fixed point of the norm of $\bold{w}$, defined as:
+In fact, you can show that Oja's rule will always converge to the first principal component, but that analysis is more complicated.
+Because we get this fixed point of $\bold{w}$, we know that $\bold{w}$ doesn't grow without bounds, and we can actually show a bit more than that by computing the fixed point of the norm of $\bold{w}$, defined as:

 (norm-eq)=
 ```{math}